Brian14120/DiveCircle/README.md

 # Un-Official Motto

-Every dive tells a story.
+Every dive has a story.

 Dive Circle helps you remember it.